FDio/csit/docs/job_specs/report_iterative/2n-zn2/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k-rnd
 2c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k-rnd
 4c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k-rnd
-##### ethip4-ip4scale2m
-1c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4-ip4scale2m
-2c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4-ip4scale2m
-4c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4-ip4scale2m
-##### ethip4-ip4scale2m-rnd
-1c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4-ip4scale2m-rnd
-2c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4-ip4scale2m-rnd
-4c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4-ip4scale2m-rnd
 ##### ethip4udp-ip4base-iacl50sf-10kflows
 1c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-iacl50sf-10kflows
 2c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-iacl50sf-10kflows